JTKnox91/RegularEnglish/README.md

 ######.fromStart()
 Must match from start of string.
 RegExp equivalent of "^".
-This method must be the first thing chained to the RegEng() instance.
+If used, this method should be the first thing chained to the RegEng() instance.

 ######.toEnd()
 Must match to the end of string.
 RegExp equivalent of "$".
-This method must be the last thing chained before .make()
+If used, this method should be the last thing chained before .make()

 ####Premade Constructs